Powers and Abilities

 The man who would become the Mirage, Desmond Charne, used to be a holography technician.
-Charne admired the superhero Spider-Man and wanted to become better than him.
-Thus he designed himself a powerful costume and turned to a life of crime.
-He gathered himself his own gang of criminals and began his criminal career.
+Charne admired Spider-Man, and wanted to become better than him.
+Thus he designed a powerful costume, gathered a gang of criminals and became a super-villain.

-Later, Captain America disguised himself as the Mirage to convince the Scourge that someone from the bar had survived in an attempt to trap him.
-Scourge fell for the trick and was caught, but was killed by another Scourge before he could reveal anything.
+Captain America (Steve Rogers) disguised himself as the Mirage.
+His goal to convince the Scourge that someone from the bar had survived in an attempt to trap him.
+Scourge fell for the trick and was caught.
+But he was killed by another Scourge before he could reveal anything.

-Desmond Charne has self-confidence in abundance.
-Suffering from delusions of grandeur he believes himself to be invincible and untouchable due to his costume and genius.
-As an effect he always toys with his opponents instead of defeating them as soon as possible.
+Desmond Charne’s self-confidence is such as to constitute delusions of grandeur.
+He believes himself to be invincible and untouchable due to his costume and genius.
+Thus, he always toys with his opponents instead of defeating them as soon as possible.

-He really enjoys to talk and taunt during combat and happily makes so even while trying to kill his opponent.
-Mirage performs crimes simply because he wants to be “the best”.
+He also really enjoys to talk and taunt during combat, and might distract himself in so doing.
 When not fighting the Mirage stands and gloats.

 “You may easily have defeated my underlings, but it won’t be as easy to combat the Mirage !”